-A) Purpose.
+1) Purpose.

-The purpose of this overlay district is to protect, enhance, and guide the development of the Live Oak Street commercial corridor by reducing visual clutter through the implementation of commercial design standards.
-These standards are designed to improve the ascetics, traffic congestion, and provide for a solid and vibrant tax base as well as promote the public health, safety, and welfare of the town.
+The purpose of this overlay district is to protect, enhance and guide the development of the Live Oak Street commercial corridor by reducing visual clutter through the implementation of commercial design standards.
+These standards are designed to improve the aesthetics, traffic congestion and provide for a solid and vibrant tax base as well as promote the public health, safety and welfare of the town.

-B) The Live Oak Street Corridor Overlay District for the Town of Beaufort, as set forth on a map so entitled and dated 00-00-0000 is hereby adopted by reference as an element of the Land Development Ordinance hereafter known as the LDO, and the Official Zoning Map of the Town of Beaufort.
+2) The Live Oak Street Corridor Overlay District for the Town of Beaufort, as set forth on a map so entitled and dated 00-00-0000, is hereby adopted by reference as an element of the Land Development Ordinance hereafter known as the LDO, and the Official Zoning Map of the Town of Beaufort.

-C) Permitted Uses.
+3) Permitted Uses.

-The uses listed below with the exception of single-family residential uses located within the Live Oak Street Corridor Overlay District, shall be subject to design criteria.
+The underlying uses, with the exception of single-family residential uses, located within the Live Oak Street Corridor Overlay District shall be subject to the Development Standards listed below.